Welcome to the Mathematics Department

 Mr L Rogers, Head of Churchill House

 Topics are encountered at broadly the same point each year but with increasing complexity as a student progresses through the school.
-This spaced retrieval provides one way of revisiting and checking a student’s prior learning, and exposes the inter-connectedness of Mathematics, showing how concepts build into a hierarchy both within and across topics.
-It also allows for a period of maturation for each mathematical concept, which is necessary for a student to be able to select and use knowledge from their “toolbox” in order to think mathematically and perform the vital skills of problem-solving, reasoning and communication.
+This allows students to revisit core disciplinary and procedural knowledge from previous components and build these into more detailed composites.
+This also exposes the inter-connectedness of Mathematics, showing how concepts build into a hierarchy both within and across topics, further developing student’s schema.
+It also allows for a period of maturation for each mathematical concept, which is necessary for a student to be able to select and use knowledge from their “toolbox” in order to think mathematically and perform the vital procedural and disciplinary knowledge of problem-solving, reasoning and communication.

 Key Stage 3